fsvieira/taskrollet/README.md

 # taskroulette

-Task roulette is not a task manager, its a simple task that stores and chooses one and only one task per day for you to do.
+Task roulette is not a task manager, its a simple task helper that stores and chooses one and only one task per day for you to do.

 # Features